pixelkat5/Wplace-Red-planet/docs/README.md

   <h3>Template Instructions</h3>
   <p>
-    Blue Marble will display your template as the same size.
+    Red Planet will display your template as the same size.
 If your image is 500 pixels tall and 300 pixels wide, the template will be 500 pixels tall and 300 pixels wide.
 Here is the instructions to display a template image on the canvas:
     <ol>
       <li>Find the pixel of the top left corner.
 Fill in <code>Tl X</code>, <code>Tl Y</code>, <code>Px X</code>, and <code>Px Y</code> with the coordinates.
 You can use the "Pin" icon to auto-fill the coordinates after clicking the pixel.
       <br>